About the Scorecard

 Recording the Votes

-If a legislator voted in support of the pro-conservation position, his or her vote is recorded on the chart as check mark; votes against the conservation position are indicated with an “x”.
+If a legislator voted in support of the pro-conservation position, his or her vote is recorded on the chart as a check mark; votes against the conservation position are indicated with an “”.

 If a legislator was excused from voting, this is noted by an “e”, and the vote does not count positively or negatively towards their final score.
 If a legislator was not excused from voting but chose not to vote, they are recorded as ‘absent’, shown as “a”.
 An absence counts against a legislator in the calculation of their score.
 If a legislator chooses to recuse themselves from a vote, this is noted by an “r”, and the vote does not count positively or negatively towards their final score.